 Our goal is to help you remove the financial barriers preventing you from completing your education.
-You can learn more about our affordable programs and payment options available by contacting an admissions advisor at 833.203.0615 or by filling out the form on the right.
+You can learn more about our affordable programs and payment options available by contacting an Admissions Engagement Manager at 833.203.0615 or by filling out the form on the right.

 American Sentinel proudly supports its military students.
 Learn more about American Sentinel University’s military tuition and benefits.